superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 The vitals sensor will be wired to the signal processing subsystem on board the drone.
 It will be communicating digitally, most likely, via serial communications.
 It will be sending data to the signal processing subsystem that it has acquired through no-contact radar sensing.

 #### **Specifications**
 The subsystem SHALL be operational from a distance of at least one meter.
 The subsystem SHALL weigh less than half a pound.
 The subsystem SHALL not pose any threat to its subject.
-The subsystem SHALL obtain the presence of a heartbeat and its frequency. (range 0.45 to 2.92Hz).
+The subsystem SHALL obtain the presence of a heartbeat and its frequency (range 0.45 to 2.92Hz).
 The subsystem SHALL obtain the breathing rate and frequency (range 0.13 to 1 Hz).

 #### **Description**
 The Vitals Sensors subsystem is dedicated to obtaining accurate readings from each sensor and ensuring that these readings are transmitted effectively to the computer for further analysis.
 The subsystem comprises of a radar doppler, likely of continuous wave (CW) type.
 It will send a periodic radio signal and listen for that same signal.
 Measuring how out of phase the sending and receiving signals are, the subsystem will provide the data required to compute the frequency of the breathing and heart rate of the subject.
 It will be paired with circuitry to filter noise and other disruptive signals.